Yekaterinburg: Imperial era

 Following the October Revolution, the family of deposed Tsar Nicholas II was sent to internal exile in Yekaterinburg where they were imprisoned in the Ipatiev House in the city.
 In July 1918, the Czechoslovak Legions were closing on Yekaterinburg.
-In the early hours of the morning of 17 July, the deposed Tsar, his wife Alexandra, and their children Grand Duchesses Olga, Tatiana, Maria, Anastasia, and Tsarevich Alexei were executed by the Bolsheviks at the Ipatiev House.
+In the early hours of the morning of 17 July, the deposed Tsar, his wife Alexandra, and their children Grand Duchesses Olga, Tatiana, Maria, Anastasia, and Tsarevich Alexei were murdered by the Bolsheviks at the Ipatiev House.
 Other members of the Romanov family were killed at Alapayevsk later the same day.
 The Legions arrived less than a week later and captured the city.
 The city remained under the control of the White movement in which a provisional government was established.
 The Red Army took back the city and restored Soviet authority on 14 July 1919.